Ride report Harley-Davidson Heritage Classic 114

 Service data:

-Warranty: four years without mileage limit (Switzerland: two years)
+Warranty: four years with no mileage limit (Switzerland: two years)

 Initial inspection: after 1600 km Service intervals: once a year or every 8000 km Engine oil change: every 8000 km with filter: every 8000 km